Current Members

 During her time in the Castro Lab, Jannitta worked to unravel the pressure-temperature history of enigmatic kyanite-bearing migmatites in Central Massachusetts.
 She has now started a PhD at Dartmouth College.
 Congrats!

-• Eliza Zizka
+• Eli Zizka

 Undergraduate Research Assistant

-Eliza worked on the metamorphic history of the Manhattan and Hartland schists in Central Park, NYC in an effort to uncover the tectonic nature of Cameron’s Line.
+Eli worked on the metamorphic history of the Manhattan and Hartland schists in Central Park, NYC in an effort to uncover the tectonic nature of Cameron’s Line.
 They graduated in spring of 2022 as a dual Geoscience and Math(!) major.
 They are now an Assistant Park Ranger at Shenandoah National Park!

 • Katherine Morin